mongodb/docs-realm/source/includes/api-details/kotlin/manage-files/reduce-file-size-on-launch-description.rst

-You can configure Realm to compact the realm file each time it is opened by setting a callback for the :kotlin-sdk:`compactOnLaunch
+You can use the Kotlin SDK to compact the realm file each time it is opened by setting a callback for the :kotlin-sdk:`compactOnLaunch
 <io.realm.kotlin/-configuration/-shared-builder/compact-on-launch.html>` function
 for the configuration.
 When you call ``compactOnLaunch`` for the